 Table of Contents

-Article I (Mission) | Article II (Agenda) | Article III (Meetings) | Article IV (Minutes) | Article V (Communications) | Article VI (Officers of the Faculty Senate) | Article VII (Committees) | Article VIII (Attendance) | Article IX (Amendments)
+Article I (Mission) | Article II (Agenda) | Article III (Meetings) | Article IV (Minutes) | Article V (Communications) | Article VI (Officers of the Faculty Senate) | Article VII (Committees) | Article VIII (Issues of Concern) | Article IX (Attendance)